fssa-batch3/meena.subramanian__web_project/README.md

         * The seller can view the list of products.

-    VIEW THE DETAILS OF PRODUCTS :  ( COMPLETD )
+    VIEW THE DETAILS OF PRODUCTS :  ( COMPLETED )
 * Scenario 1: Successfully view details of products
     * Steps :
         1. Login as a seller.